Gopa3131/MusicPlayer-using-Python/README.md

 This is a repository dedicated to my Music Player that comes as my high school project for TRPO.
 -----------------------
 This music player will be built using libraries such as mixer from pygame (for music part), Tkinter (for GUI).
+Also ffmpeg will be used to support multiple audio formats.